jordan-demo/ansible/ansible.wiki.md

-ansible-playbook playbook_name.yml --check # Dry run, no changes will be made ansible-playbook playbook_name.yml --tags upload # This will run only the tasks with the upload tag. ansible-playbook playbook_name.yml --skip-tags upload # This will play all but the upload tagged tags.
+ansible-playbook playbook_name.yml --check # Dry run, no changes will be made ansible-playbook playbook_name.yml --tags upload # This will run only the tasks with the upload tag. ansible-playbook playbook_name.yml --skip-tags upload # This will play all but the upload tagged tags. ansible-vault create secret-variables.yml /path/to/file # Create a vault file and create the password ansible-vault edit secret-variables.yml # Edit the vault opens in the default bash editor ansible-vault view secret-variables.yml # View the content of the vault file.
 ```

 ## Ansible Tasks